ChrisCoCreated/depthcaster-old/DEPLOYMENT.md

 **Note**: Migrations are idempotent - safe to run multiple times.
 They use `IF NOT EXISTS` checks where possible.

+## Build Configuration

+### Thirdweb Wallet UI Build Fix

+We fixed build failures caused by Node-only dependencies (pino, thread-stream) being bundled into client components via Thirdweb/WalletConnect.

+**Solution:**
+- Enforced strict client-only boundaries around Thirdweb wallet UI components
+- Node-only dependencies (pino, thread-stream) are externalized via `serverExternalPackages` in `next.config.ts`
+- Turbopack is left unconfigured because no Node-only modules are reachable from the client graph

+**Key Components:**
+- `app/components/WalletClient.tsx` - Client-only wrapper for ConnectButton (must remain client-only)
+- `app/components/ThirdwebProviderClient.tsx` - Client-only wrapper for ThirdwebProvider
+- All Thirdweb wallet UI components use dynamic imports with `ssr: false` when needed

+**Important:** Do not import Thirdweb wallet UI components into Server Components.
+Always use the client-only wrappers.

 ## Troubleshooting

 - **Database connection errors**: Ensure `POSTGRES_URL` is set in Vercel environment variables
 - **API errors**: Verify your Neynar API keys are correct
 - **Build failures**: Check the build logs in Vercel dashboard
+  - If you see thread-stream/pino errors, verify `serverExternalPackages` includes all Node-only logging packages
+  - Ensure all Thirdweb wallet UI components are client-only and not imported into Server Components
 - **Environment variables not working**: Make sure to redeploy after adding new variables
 - **Migration errors**: Check that all previous migrations have been run.
 Foreign key constraints may fail if referenced data doesn't exist